YouShinWu/bigbluebutton-docker/docs/behind-nat.md

 $ ip addr add 144.76.97.34/32 dev ens3
 ```

-#### Permanent way
+#### Permanent way (After building up your BigBlueButton)
-Additional IP address can be permanently added to your system by editing the file "/etc/netplan/50-cloud-init.yaml"
+Additional IP address can be permanently added to your system by editing the file `/etc/netplan/50-cloud-init.yaml`

 Use the command below